ForgeRock/forgeops-init/6.0/cdm/m-cluster/am/README.md

 # m-cluster (CDM) Sample Config

 ### What is in this config repository?
-AM and IDM config repos that get mounted under /git on each pod via the charts
+AM config repos that get mounted under /git on each pod via the charts

 ### Common Config